siakhooi/shed/README.md

 - restart shell session.
 - run `shed-config-edit`[📚](docs/shed-config-edit.md) to update the config file.
 You can also use your favourite text editor to edit `~/.shed/config.yaml` directly.
-- put kubectl config files in `~/.shed/kubectl-config`, restart shell if you do this.
+- Optionally, put kubectl config files in `~/.shed/kubectl-config`, restart shell if you do this.
+You can skip this step if you have setup the kubectl configs.

 ## Using Shed